Tag Archives: Karen’s Kitchen

 Over the years, I’ve filled two 4-inch, 3-ring binders with my own creations as well as recipes my family and friends were willing to share with me.
 I simply love to cook and want to share that love with my readers.

 So every Friday, I share one recipe I think you and your family might enjoy.
 It might be a main course recipe.
 A cookie or baked item.
 Candy.
 Salads.
-Whatever strikes my eye and fancy…which today is VANILLA [CHOCOLATE] CARAMELS
+Whatever strikes my eye and fancy…which today is BEAN WITH BACON SOUP!!

 I hope you enjoy today’s Killer Fixin’s.
 Happy eating!